Krogan77/PyTimer/readme.md

 ## Pytimer is a customizable timer application.

 ### Description :
 Pytimer lets you create and manage multiple timers, each of which can trigger notifications.
-You can customize the message and duration of notifications, so that timers ring repeatedly when needed.
-Once activated, each timer displays not only the time remaining, but also the time at which it should end.
+You can customize the message and duration of notifications, so that timers sound repeatedly when needed.
+Once activated, each timer displays not only the time remaining, but also the time at which it is due to end.
+Default timers are created if none exist when the application is opened.Pytimer lets you create and manage multiple timers, each of which can trigger notifications.
+You can customize the message and duration of notifications, so that timers sound repeatedly when needed.
+Once activated, each timer displays not only the time remaining, but also the time at which it is due to end.
+Default timers are created if none exist when the application is opened.

 ***
 ### Overview :